-TIRF maintains several extensive databases, including the National Database on Persons Fatally Injured in Motor Vehicle Crashes (funded by State Farm® Canada and Public Health Agency of Canada), and possesses a contemporary specialized library on road safety with access to resources in other jurisdictions.
+TIRF maintains several extensive databases, including the National Database on Persons Fatally Injured in Motor Vehicle Crashes (funded by Desjardins Insurance), and possesses a contemporary specialized library on road safety with access to resources in other jurisdictions.

 TIRF’s research has helped to identify the persistent drunk driver and understand their role in alcohol-related fatalities and injuries.
 TIRF conducted a comprehensive review of the criminal justice system to identify ways that persistent drunk drivers “slip through the cracks” and focused national attention on the need to streamline and simplify the system and provide practitioners with the skills, tools, and resources to address these challenges.
 TIRF has also examined and evaluated a range of interventions for dealing with impaired drivers, and worked extensively with policymakers and practitioners to develop effective legislation, programs and policies.
 Notably, TIRF chairs the DWI Working Group which is a prestigious coalition of senior leaders of organizations representing frontline professionals in all segments of the criminal DWI system.
 During its ten-year tenure, this distinguished consortium has shaped the focus on and development of drunk driving initiatives in the United States with its unique perspective on knowledge transfer of critical research findings, as well as the translation of legislation, policies, and programs into operational practices.